As “Religious Freedom” Law Passes, Controversy Heats Up in Indiana

 SEPTEMBER 12, 2013

 Realizing it needed to establish a more formal, systematic mentoring program, the Indiana State Bar Association developed a Mentor Match program that includes required activities for mentors and mentees and incentivizes people to join by providing continuing education credits.
-Fortunately, there’s more than one way to seek out a career coach.
-Relationships do not blossom overnight.

 Board time is a nonrenewable resource!
 Value it!